sjd78/kai-ide-user-stories/story/configuration_and_runtime_support.md

   - Verification of configuration covered under the [startup and keep alive](./manage_runtime.md) story

-## Consideration
+## Considerations
+Note:
+  - Settings is File>Preferences>Settings (or `Ctrl+,`)
+  - Configuration of the runtimes is separate from configuration of the analysis

+Assumptions:
+  - Configuration will reside in a configuration file on the developer's workstation

 Open Questions:
-How are credentials/keys going to be stored?
+  - How are credentials/keys going to be stored?
-How is authentication going to be handled?
+  - How is authentication going to be handled?
-How will the client consume previously solved examples from Konveyor?
+  - How will the client consume previously solved examples from Konveyor?